TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson2.md

-  point here is that the p-value is calculated using the same rationale as the confidence interval, but the details differ in a way that allows the p-value to take on a continuum of values between `0` and `1`, rather than simply being one of the two choices 'greater than or equal to 0.05' or 'less than 0.05'.
+  point here is that the p-value is calculated using the same rationale as the confidence interval, but the details differ in a way that allows the p-value to take on a continuum of values between `0` and `1`, rather than simply being one of the two choices 'greater than or equal to a cutoff of 0.05' or 'less than a cutoff of 0.05'.

 The interpretation of the p-value is similar to our earlier interpretation of the confidence interval.
 If the experiment were repeated many, many times, each time